What is a liver hemangioma?

 - X-ray contrast to look at the blood vessels in your body.

-- A nuclear scan that uses a radioactive trace material called Technetium-99m to form an image of the hemangioma.
+- A nuclear liver scan that uses a radioactive trace material called Technetium-99m to form an image of the hemangioma.

 How can they tell if I have a liver hemangioma vs. cancer?